roseTech/storycoder.dev-backend/coding_plan/coding_plan.md

 - research about features, tools

 # 8. Make a schedule
-- set deadlines to complete each feature.
-Set the most essential feature first, then features that connect to that, and so on.
-Eventually, you’ll have a timeline for all essential features.
-If you have any nonessential features, include them on the schedule after the final essential feature.
+- set deadlines to complete each feature
+- most essential feature first, then features that connect to that, and so on
+- Last:  nonessential features,

-Make sure these deadlines are from reasonable but not overly generous time estimations based on the complexity of each feature.
-It’s important to make these distinct dates for each part so you can stay on track and divide the work across a manageable period.
+- reasonable time estimations based on the complexity of each feature

-Put them in your calendar and set reminders to increase personal accountability.
-Also, set apart a regular designated project work time each week.
-You’ll find it easier to make progress if you make it a routine.

-A schedule will also ensure that you know what feature you’ll work on next.
-This certainty allows you to avoid decisions during your work time.
-If you have time to work on the project, you can just check the schedule and work on the next part.
-No consideration is needed!

-    Accountability: Tell a friend

-    If you’re worried about keeping your schedule, tell a friend, coworker, or peer about your completion goals.
-Many people find it easier to stick to deadlines if others will know if they miss it.
-Some developers even livestream their project work online to keep themselves accountable to their deadlines.
+- distinct dates: divide the work across a manageable period
+- set apart project work time, routine, set reminders
+- split work, accountability
+- order of next steps clear